Cornell-Tech-Urban-Tech-Hub/nycbuswatcher-reprocessor/README.md

 ### usage
 `python archive-reprocessor.py <optional:datadir> --dest [sqlite, mysql]`

+it's possible to run more than one process simultaneously on different folders/files

+to watch the db grow

+`watch -d -n 60 "mysql -A -pbustime -D buses -u nycbuswatcher -e \"select service_date,count(*) from buses_reprocessed group by service_date\""`
+###

 #### how it works
 The script will look in `<datadir>` for any files in the form of `daily-YYYY-MM-DD.gz` and starting form the earliest date does the following: